-At the time she set out to fly solo around the world, Jerrie had been a licensed pilot for only seven years, and had never flown farther than the Bahamas.
+6. At the time she set out to fly solo around the world, Jerrie had been a licensed pilot for seven years, and had never flown farther than the Bahamas.

-Preparations for the flight were accelerated when Jerrie found out that another female pilot, Joan Merriman Smith, was planning a solo flight round-the-world, which created an unintended race to the finish.
+7. Preparations for her round-the-world flight were accelerated when Jerrie found out that another female pilot, Joan Merriman Smith, was planning a solo flight round-the-world, which created an unintended race to the finish.
 Spoiler alert: Jerrie won.